How to run an evaluation

 }

-- a function that takes an input dictionary or object and returns an output dictionary or object
+- a target function that takes an input dictionary and returns an output dictionary.
+The

 - the name OR UUID of the LangSmith dataset to evaluate on, or an iterator of examplesevaluators

-- a list of evaluators to score the outputs of the functionexperiment_prefix
+- a list of evaluators to score the outputs of the function

 - Python